Victor-M-Giraldo/ts-shell/README.md

 # ts-shell

-A POSIX-compliant shell implementation written in TypeScript, following the Code Crafters "Build Your Own Shell" course.
+A POSIX-compliant shell implementation written in TypeScript.

 ## Features